lupyuen/lupyuen.github.io/src/plic3.md

 1. Clean up our code

+    (Rename all the JH7110 stuff to BL808)

 1. Upstream our code to NuttX Mainline

+    (Delicate Operation because we're adding MMU Flags)

 1. Apache NuttX RTOS will officially support Ox64 BL808 SBC real soon!